CMB27/Nano2UNO-Adapter-3V3/README.md

    - If you have an Arduino Nano board, place the socket headers on the Nano's pins, then place the socket header pins through the holes on the Nano2UNO circuit board.
      This will ensure your Nano board will line up with the sockets once they are soldered in place.
      If you do not have an Arduino Nano board on hand, place the socket header pins as precisely as you can.
-   - Carfully flip the board over the board, holding the socket headers in place.
+   - Carefully flip the board over the board, holding the socket headers in place.
      This can be difficult; it may be necessary to solder each socket header one at a time.
    - Tack solder the end pins of the socket headers.
    - Check that the socket headers are straight and seated correctly.
      If necessary remelt the solder joints to adjust the socket headers.
 (This is where flux can be nice.)
    - Once the headers are straight, solder the remaining pins.
-I ususally go every other pin to avoid heat build up, then go back soldering the pins I skipped.
+I usually go every other pin to avoid heat build up, then go back soldering the pins I skipped.
    - If you used an Arduino Nano board to place the sockets, remove it now.

 5. U1 (DC DC Converter)